VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 The Dean will appoint a Standing Committee on Academic Integrity (henceforth, the "Standing Committee”).
 The Standing Committee will be composed of:

-- Three faculty members, appointed to staggered 3-year terms.
+Three faculty members, appointed to staggered three-year terms.

 Faculty representatives on the Standing Committee will be drawn from the full range of the Graduate School’s doctoral programs, on the Main Campus, at the Medical Center, and in the School for Continuing Studies.
 The Dean shall designate a faculty member of the Standing Committee to serve as Chair.